leogargu/mpcSim/docs/README.txt

 Current priorities:
-1.- Calculate fluctuations in momentum and kinetic energy, and export the data for plotting 2.- Calculate temperature, check it is constant
+1.- Calculate fluctuations in momentum and kinetic energy, and export the data for plotting
-3.- Calculate pressure
+    2.- Calculate temperature, check it is constant 3.- Calculate pressure
 4.- Clean the code
 5.- Automate equilibration?
 6.- Implement radial averaging in the velocity profile 7.- Compare profile with NS results
-8.- Build a debug system for teh stream-collide laternating algorith, Initiated in Matehmatica

 Complete To-do list